mr-mukherjee03/assignment/DEVELOPMENT.md

 * **Refresh Tokens:** Currently, the JWT token expires in 30 minutes, and the user must log in again.
 I would implement a more robust system with short-lived access tokens and long-lived refresh tokens stored securely (perhaps in an `httpOnly` cookie) to provide a seamless user experience.
 * **Async Database Calls:** I used synchronous database calls (`db.query(...)`) for simplicity and speed.
 With more time, I would integrate an async database driver (like `asyncpg` for PostgreSQL) and make all database interactions asynchronous using `async/await` to improve performance under load.
 * **More Advanced Validation:** I would add business-level validation, such as preventing a user from borrowing more than 5 books at a time or preventing a book from beind deleted if it's currently on loan.
 (Note: I did add the check for deleting borrowed books).
+* **Implement a Many-to-Many Author Relationship:** The current schema simplifies the author-book relationship to one-to-many (one author per book).
+This is a known limitation.
+Given more time, I would implement a proper many-to-many relationship using a book_authors association table, allowing a book to be linked to multiple authors.
 * **AI/ML based Recommendation Engine:** A recommendation engine based on semantic-search or RAG/Vector daatbases, enabling users to get recommendations for books.
 * **ChatBot/AI Agent:** Perform all these CRUD operations through an AI Agent leveraging LLM models.
+* **Advanced Searching and Filtering:** Use ElasticSearch or similar with TrigramSimilarity , Ranking etc for a robust search feature.

 ### What did I learn from this assignment?